PetSafe travel planning, considerations and risks

 - Customer will be charged applicable comfort stop fees based on connection city

 Temperature and environment

-PetSafe will also restrict pet travel to and from specific locations during extreme weather conditions.
+PetSafe will restrict pet travel to and from specific locations when extreme weather conditions exist.

 Risk factors for certain breed types